fmerg/pymerkle/README.md

 Read the
 [`tests/test_defense.py`](https://github.com/FoteinosMerg/pymerkle/blob/master/tests/test_defense.py) file
 inside the project's repository to see how to perform second-preimage attacks against the current implementation.
 Defense against second-preimage attack is by default activated.
-In order to disable it, set ``security`` equal to ``False`` at construction:
+In order to disable it (say, for testing purposes), set ``security`` equal to ``False`` at construction:

 ```python
 tree = MerkleTree(security=False)